 Get Your Container Doors Working Like New in 4 Steps

-Liberally lubricate the locking bar brackets, door hinges and locking bar guides with WD-40 or any lubricant of your choice.
+First and most important, liberally lubricate the locking bar brackets, door hinges, and locking bar guides with WD-40 or any lubricant of your choice.
 Work the door handles back and forth to free up the locking rods.

 Try opening and closing the doors a few times.
 They should be working a lot better for you!
 If you’re still feeling some resistance at this point, move on to step 4.

 Lastly, if you’ve tested your doors and they’re still not operating well, another thing that may help is spray the gaskets down with Armor All.
 This makes the gaskets “slick” and sometimes is a big help in making the doors open and close a little easier for you!

 Use this drawing to identify the various components on your container door and follow the instruction below to get your container doors working like new!

 We hope this tutorial helps get your doors working the way you need them to.
 Feel free to contact us any time with questions about your existing container or any other container needs you may have!